 Table of Contents

-Detect SPAM content on your campaigns
+Detect SPAM content on your campaigns and trending topics

 When organizing an event or a campaign, lots of companies and agencies worry about reaching the highest number of users they can whereas other companies worry about providing users relevant content.
 This is the thing with advertising on Social Media; sometimes you have to choose between quantity (Trending Topics or promoted hashtags) and quality (targeting).
 It is true that some advertisers achieve both goals, but it is a difficult job.